 However, research shows that the hotter the water, the more natural oils that are stripped from your skin.
 While this can dry out your skin all over your body, the delicate skin on your face and neck are particularly susceptible.
 Stick to shorter baths and showers, and lukewarm water as much as possible.

-Another simple change you can make in the shower is to never wash your face with your regular soap and avoid scrubbing your face with a loofah, sponge, or washcloth.
+Another simple change you can make in the shower is not to wash your face with regular soap and avoid scrubbing with a loofah, sponge, or washcloth.
 Try to use organic and soft soaps such as goat milk soap which not only cleanses your skin but also maintains your skin’s natural moisture.

 Nail Your Skincare Routine